-- 1903 - The Cubs split with the Giants at the Polo Grounds, beating Joe McGinnity, 7 - 3, in the opener.
+- 1903 - The Cubs split with the Giants at the Polo Grounds, beating Joe McGinnity, 7-3, in the opener.
 Iron Joe is not helped by eight Giant errors, including five by SS Charlie Babb.
-The nightcap is called after Chicago’s at-bats in the 7th with the score 8 - 1.
+The nitecap is called after Chicago’s at-bats in the 7th with the score 8-1.
 Christy Mathewson picks up the victory for New York over Jock Menefee.
 (3)

 - 1971 - At Wrigley Field, Ernie Banks hits the final home run of his career in the Cubs’ 5-4 loss to Cincinnati.
-Mr. Cub’s 512th round-tripper, tying him for seventh-place on the all-time list with fellow Hall-of-Famer Eddie Mathews, comes in the fourth frame off right-hander Jim McGlothlin, a two-out solo shot to left field that ties the score at 3-3.
+Mr. Cub’s 512th round-tripper, tying him for seventh place on the all-time list with Eddie Mathews, comes in the fourth frame off right-hander Jim McGlothlin, a two-out solo shot to left field that ties the score at 3-3.
 (1)

 - (1) — The National Pastime.

 - (3) — Baseball Reference.